• Skip to primary navigation

 Now, we're here to settle this tasty confusion once and for all.
 You'll thank us later.

-Stick around.
-Get the lowdown on these epic eats.
+Get the details on these epic eats.

 What is a Cemita?